Delray, Detroit: Histories of public schools

 From 1894 to 1999, James McMillan School was located on West End Street in central Delray.
 Originally opened as an elementary school, it was absorbed into DPS in 1907.
 It was converted into a high school but back into an elementary school for the district in 1916.
 McMillan Elementary School operated until the end of the 1999 school year, when DPS shut down the school.
 After it was closed, it remained unused with no intentions of being reopened.
 It subsequently became heavily vandalized and polluted, suffering a number of fires and eventually a gas line explosion, until the building itself was torn down in 2009.
 The neighborhood is home also to the now-abandoned Cary Elementary School.

 Students at the elementary level (grades preK-5) previously attended Roberto Clemente Elementary or Phoenix Elementary.
 Students in grades 6–8 attended Mark Twain Elementary School or Earhart Middle School.
 High school students attended Southwestern High School or Western International High School.
 At 6921 West Fort Street, Southwestern High School can be considered part of the Delray neighborhood, although most properties along this stretch of Fort Street are not normally included as part of the Delray neighborhood.

 Public libraries

 In September 1907, Branch 8 of the Detroit Public Library system opened as the Delray Branch on West End Avenue.
 In January 1922, the branch was replaced with the James Valentine Campbell Branch on M-85 (West Fort Street).
 The branch operated until its closure in December 1996.
 In July 1999, the Campbell Annex Branch opened at the Holy Redeemer Cultural Center and closed in August 2004, only to reopen as the Campbell Branch at Lawndale Station.
 The neighborhood currently contains no libraries but is closest served by the Campbell Branch Library.
-It is located outside of the neighborbood at 8733 West Vernor in the Springwells neighborhood.
+It is located outside of the neighborhood at 8733 West Vernor in the Springwells neighborhood.